kmjonsson/cal2doc/README.md

 First row is ignored as a header.

-Insert the following columns and make them look good: Description, Calendar, Google Doc, Table #, From, To, Start time, End Time, Table Content, Time Zone
+Insert the following columns and make them look good: Description, Calendar, Google Doc, Table #, From, To, Start time, End Time, Table Content, Time Zone, Auto

 ## Fill in the information